jclark/rpi-cm4-ptp-guide/os.md

 # CM4 OS installation and configuration

 These instructions are for the Raspberry Pi OS Lite.
 Raspberry Pi OS used to be called Raspbian.

-We are using the version based on Debian 11 (Bullseye), since that is current at the time of writing (late 2022).
-We are using Raspberry Pi OS, because we depend on kernel support that has not yet available in other distributions.
+As of the time of writing (early 2024), the current version of Raspberry Pi OS is based on Debian 12 (Bookworm).
+The legacy version of Raspberry Pi OS is based on Debian 11 (Bullseye).
+We are using Raspberry Pi OS, since it is optimized for the Raspberry Pi hardware.
 We are using the Lite version, since we do not need or want a desktop environment for this application.
 We are also using the 64-bit version, since this takes best advantage of the CM4 hardware (particularly with 8Gb RAM).

 ## OS installation